lochanpatra/bigdata/README.md

 # 🚖 NYC Yellow Taxi Trip Analysis Dashboard

-A scalable Streamlit dashboard that leverages **PySpark** to analyze NYC Yellow Taxi trip data for trends in trip volume, fare amounts, and more.
+A scalable dashboard that leverages **PySpark** to analyze NYC Yellow Taxi trip data for trends in trip volume, fare amounts, and more.
 Ideal for working with large datasets efficiently.

 ---